R. Wallace & Sons: Legacy

 Robert Wallace died on June 1, 1892, and the sons and son-in-law continued the business.
-It grew to be the largest manufacturer of flat tableware in the world.
+It grew to be the world's largest manufacturer of flat tableware.
 At the start of the 20th century, about 3 tons of steel and 1.5 tons of nickel silver were used daily.
 The company opened selling houses in New York City and Chicago.
 The company's success brought prosperity to Wallingford.

 The 1930s were spent improving R. Wallace Mfg.
-Co.’s mass production techniques.
+Co.'s mass production techniques.
 The company released a series of sterling silver patterns created by designer William S. Warren, including Rose Point (1934), Sir Christopher (1936), Stradivari (1937), Grande Baroque (1941), Grand Colonial (1942), and Romance of the Sea (1950).
 These patterns are called "Three Dimension" because the design of these patterns is apparent from the front, back, or profile.
-Each of these patterns remains popular; in particular, the Grande Baroque pattern remains a best-seller.
+Each pattern remains popular; the Grande Baroque pattern remains a best-seller.
 In 1947, Warren wrote a book, published by Wallace Silversmiths, called "Wallace Beauty Moods in Silver" to discuss five of the six "Three Dimension" designs.

-In 1956 R. Wallace and Sons Mfg.
+In 1956, R. Wallace and Sons Mfg.
 Co. purchased the Watson Company and relocated to The Watson Company's Wallingford, Connecticut factory.
 After the company's relocation, its name became Wallace Silversmiths.
-Shortly thereafter, in 1958, they purchased both the Tuttle Silver Company and Smith & Smith Company.
+In 1958, they purchased both the Tuttle Silver Company and Smith & Smith Company.
 As a result of this growth, the Hamilton Watch Company of Lancaster, Pennsylvania, acquired Wallace Silversmiths in 1959.

 Over the next three decades, the ownership of Wallace Silversmiths would change three more times.
-Wallace Silversmiths remained a subsidiary of the Hamilton Watch Company (Hamilton Watch sold Wallace Stainless Division to Vose Associates in 1963 or 1964) until 1983 when the then 150-year-old company was sold to Katy Industries of Elgin, Illinois.
+Wallace Silversmiths remained a subsidiary of the Hamilton Watch Company (Hamilton Watch sold Wallace Stainless Division to Vose Associates in 1963 or 1964) until 1983, when the then 150-year-old company was sold to Katy Industries of Elgin, Illinois.
 In 1986, Syratech Corporation, which also owned Towle Silversmiths, acquired Wallace Silversmiths from Katy Industries.
 On April 1, 1987, Wallace Silversmiths' corporate headquarters was moved from Connecticut to East Boston, MA.

 In 2006, Lifetime Brands acquired Syratech's assets.
 The company continues to design sterling, silverplate, and stainless steel flatware.